GoFireWork/firework-app/README.md

 for fetching an individual order const TYPE = 'boilerplate/WorkPage/OPEN_FILE'

-#Formatting code for standardization
+# Formatting code for standardization

-The formatting will be performed to all .js, .css and .json.
+The formatting will be performed to all .js, .css.

 The following configuration is applied: